HomeInvertebratesBrittle Star

 Asexual

-Some species, especially the six-armed members of the family Ophiactidae, undergo asexual reproduction through fission.
+Only a few species of brittle stars, especially the six-armed members of the family Ophiactidae, undergo asexual reproduction through fission.
 In this process, the disk of the animal splits into two halves.
 Each half regrows the disk, as well as the three lost arms.
 This leads to the formation of two individuals, each with a complete disk and six arms (three large and three small).

 One species that frequently undergoes fission is the West Indian brittle star (Ophiocomella ophiactoides).
 The process begins with the softening of one side of the disk, followed by a deepening furrow that eventually splits the animal into two parts.
-New arms start growing even before the fission is complete, thereby minimizing the time between successive divisions.
+New arms start growing even before the fission is complete, resulting in shorter intervals between successive divisions.
+This species has an interval of 89 days between two consecutive divisions, allowing a single brittle star to produce up to 15 individuals per year under ideal conditions[8].

 Predators and Parasites